nygardk/BreakJS/README.md

 Under the hood, BreakJS constructs media queries according to the given breakpoints.
 Window width from zero to 767px equates to mobile layout, 768px to 991px equates phablet layout, and so on.
+The last given breakpoint will have an upper limit of 9999 pixels.

 Now you can use the BreakJS methods to examine the layout:
 ```js